thomaswp/CSEDM2019-Data-Challenge/README.md

 Submissions can be made on the [CSEDM Easychair page](https://easychair.org/conferences/?conf=csedm2019).

+The CSEDM Workshop will include a time to discuss the Data Challenge, and all submission authors will be given a chance to briefly present their work, with extra time allotted to the winner.

 Please see the CSEDM 2019 [call for papers](https://sites.google.com/asu.edu/csedm-ws-lak-2019/call-for-papers) for up-to-date information on submission deadlines.

+### Winner and Prizes

+The Data Challenge winner will be the submission that achieve the best *overall* F1-score (see the Evaluation section below).
+We will verify the evaluation results for the winning submission, to ensure accurate evaluation.
+The winner will receive free registration to the CSEDM conference.

+Authors of the top-3 performing submissions will be invited to contribute to coauthor a publication on the Data Challenge and their submissions.

 ## Evaluation